-As couple after couple formed in my PT school class, I remember hoping for their sake that each member of Neuro expert would date someone who wanted to work in Peds.
+As couple after couple formed in my PT school class, I remember hoping for their sake that each Neuro expert would date someone who wanted to work in Peds.
 This, in my mind, would make things easier at the end of the day.
 You’d be able to talk about work to an empathetic listener without having to hear, “Well, did you try this technique?”

 While I enjoy talking about my day each night, I think I’d go crazy if the physical therapy talk never ended.
 At the end of the day, I want someone to listen to me, not offer suggestions.
 When I need work advice, I’m more than happy turning to one of my colleagues.